 Tech Street, Start Up Early Stage Funding in NYC - Lead UX Consultant

 This was an exercise in strategy and planning for a product roadmap in the development life-cycle.
 I was provided with the business plan which was recently awarded a round of early stage funding.
 Based on the goals set forth in the plan, I created a series of personas and workflows in the application.
-This was then iterated upon with the product manager and development leads, and become the basis for the functional business requirements.
+This was then iterated upon with the product manager and development leads, and became the basis for the information architecture and functional business requirements.

 Client 360 Credit Suisse